Upper bounds on Renormalized Volume for Schottky groups: Background

-Renormalized volume for hyperbolic $3$-manifolds (as described in \cite{KS08}) is motivated by the computation of the gravity action $S_{gr}[g]$ in the context of the Anti-de-Sitter/Conformal Field Theory (AdS/CFT) correspondence (\cite{Witten98}).
-For an Einstein manifold $(M,g)$ one would like to calculate
+Renormalized volume for convex co-compact hyperbolic $3$-manifolds (as described in \cite{KS08}) is motivated by the computation of the gravity action $S_{gr}[g]$ in the context of the Anti-de-Sitter/Conformal Field Theory (AdS/CFT) correspondence (\cite{Witten98}).
+For an Einstein manifold $(M,g)$ one would like to calculate the following expression:

 where $R$ is the scalar curvature of $(M,g)$, $\II$ is the second fundamental form of $\partial M$, $\Lambda$ is the cosmological constant, and $dv$ correspond the volume form in $M$.